 Helmut Najda and Georg Söffker during the transfer of a tape recording.
 New feed-back cutterheads can cut the groove on lacquer instead of wax.
 The frequency response is extended to 15,000 Hz, a huge increase in quality.

 Hamburg, Studio "Erholung": The permanently installed Studio II is expanded, a Hammond organ is purchased.
 Recording of "Vis à vis, mon ami" with Michael Jary and Renée Franke.

-Hanover, Beethovensaal: recording with Heinz Wildhagen, Hans Westphal and Werner Grimme.
+Hanover, Beethovensaal: recording with Heinz Wildhagen, Karlheinz Westphal and Werner Grimme.
 The mixing console has four channels.
 Neumann U-47 microphones are mainly being used.

 Berlin, Jesus-Christus-Kirche: Due to the church's excellent acoustics, only a single Neumann microphone with an omnidirectional M48 microphone capsule is used here.

 Günter Hermanns assists recording engineer Werner Wolf on the first stereo mixer in the recording department.
 Five channels are routed directly to the left and right sum, a panpot is not yet available in the channel strips.